jodiedoubleday/newromney/supportUs.md

 ### Lucky Programme Prizes 2019

 Holiday Extras, Demetrios Restaurant, Marsh Maize Maze, Lazy Cow Printing, The Broadacre,\
-Savages, The Holistic House, Footprints Photography and Romney HYthe & Dymchurch Railway
+Savages, The Holistic House, Footprints Photography, Romney Hythe & Dymchurch Railway\
+and Shepway Tutoring

 If you would like to donate one of the prizes for this year's programme draw, please contact us on info@newromneycountryfayre.co.uk.